AGoutieras/holbertonschool-hbnb/part1/Diagrams.md

 API-->>User: 200 OK (list)
 end
 ```
+Sequence Diagrams

+Purpose of these Diagrams:
+These sequence diagrams illustrate how API requests flow through the three-layer architecture of HBnB (Presentation → Business Logic → Persistence).
+They highlight the responsibilities of each layer and the step-by-step interactions needed to fulfill common use cases.

-The 4 actors in the diagram
+The 4 Actors in the Diagram
+	•	User (Client)
-	•	User: the end user (or a tool like Postman) that triggers an action by sending an HTTP request.
+The end user (or a tool like Postman) that triggers an action by sending an HTTP request.
-	•	API (Presentation Layer): the entry point of the application.
-It receives the request, checks that the data is consistent (required fields, formats, query parameters), and prepares the HTTP response.
+	•	API (Presentation Layer)
+The entry point of the application.
+It receives the request, validates input (required fields, formats, query parameters), and builds the HTTP response.
-	•	BusinessLogic (Business Layer): the “business” layer.
-It applies the application rules (object creation, validations, decisions) and orchestrates the required operations.
+	•	BusinessLogic (Business Layer)
+The core “business” layer.
+It applies application rules (object creation, validations, decisions) and orchestrates the required operations.
-	•	Database (Persistence Layer): the persistence layer.
+	•	Database (Persistence Layer)
+The persistence layer.
 It stores information (save) or returns results (fetch) from the database.

 ⸻

+Use Cases Covered

-User Registration — Sign up a new user
+1) User Registration — POST /users
+Goal: Create a new user account.

-The user sends a registration request.
-The API validates the basic information, then forwards it to the business logic which creates the user.
-The database then stores the new user.
-Finally, the result is returned: success if the account is created, otherwise failure if something goes wrong.
+Flow: The user sends a registration request → the API validates the payload → BusinessLogic creates the user → the Database stores the new user → the API returns success or failure.

-⸻

-Place Creation — Create a listing
+2) Place Creation — POST /places
+Goal: Create a new place listing.

-The user creates a “place” (a listing).
-The API checks the submitted data, the business logic builds the place object and applies the necessary rules, then the database saves the listing.
-The response indicates whether the creation succeeded or not.
+Flow: The user submits place data → the API validates input → BusinessLogic builds the place object and applies rules → the Database saves the place → the API returns success or failure.

-⸻

-Review Submission — Submit a review
+3) Review Submission — POST /places/{id}/reviews
+Goal: Submit a review for a specific place.

-The user submits a review for a place.
-The API validates the content (for example the text and rating), the business logic creates the review, then the database stores it.
-As with the other calls, the final response indicates success or error.
+Flow: The user submits a review (text/rating) → the API validates input → BusinessLogic creates the review → the Database stores it → the API returns success or error.

-⸻

-Fetching a List of Places — Retrieve a list
+4) Fetching a List of Places — GET /places?filters

-The user requests a list of places based on certain criteria.
-The API validates and interprets the parameters, the business logic builds the search, then the database returns a list of results.
-The API then returns a 200 OK response containing the list.
+Goal: Retrieve a list of places based on criteria.
+Flow: The user sends filters → the API parses and validates query parameters → BusinessLogic builds the search → the Database returns a list of places → the API responds with 200 OK and the results.